-In future work I hope to investigate extensions to twisted supersymmetric abelian (higher) gauge theories.
+It would be interesting to investigate extensions to twisted supersymmetric abelian (higher) gauge theories.
 In particular an understanding of abelian duality for topological twists of maximally supersymmetric abelian gauge theories, which is sufficiently complete to include an understanding of boundary conditions, should -- according to the approach of Kapustin and Witten in \cite{KW} -- recover the theory of \emph{geometric class field theory}.
-Specifically one expects an equivalence of the categories of branes which should recover the abelian version of the geometric Langlands correspondence, as realised independently by Laumon \cite{Laumon} and Rothstein \cite{Rothstein} by a twisted Fourier-Mukai transformation.
+Specifically one expects an equivalence of the categories of branes which should recover the abelian version of the geometric Langlands correspondence, as realized independently by Laumon \cite{Laumon} and Rothstein \cite{Rothstein} by a twisted Fourier-Mukai transformation.